sahilmalhotra0510/io/active.md

 Use dashes rather than underscores in file names and parameters for readability in links and for compatibility with markdown.
 Otherwise a back-slash \_ is needed when documenting.

-We're meeting Thursday at Noon EDT, and again on Sunday at 10 PM EDT.
-(We also do focused meetups other evenings, and on Mondays and Tuesdays.)

 We're meeting today (Thursday) at Noon EDT, and again on Sunday at 10 PM EDT.
+(We also do focused meetups Monday and Tuesday afternoons, and evenings at 10 PM.)

+We're meeting on Sunday at 10 PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Monday and Tuesday afternoons, and evenings at 10 PM.)

 We're meeting tonight (Sunday) at 10 PM EDT, and again on Thursday at Noon EDT.